 A’dam Institute for Advanced Metropolitan Solutions (AMS) / Delft University of Technology.

-‘The AIWW Conference brings together topnotch specialists in the field, and is to be considered among the three leading network and ‘solutions oriented’ events in the world.’
-According to PAC member Arjan van Timmeren, this is the main reason why you must attend the AIWW Conference on 4 and 5 November in Amsterdam.
+“The AIWW Conference brings together top notch specialists in the field, and should be considered among the three leading network and ‘solutions oriented’ events in the world.”
+According to Programme Advisory Committee (PAC) member Arjan van Timmeren, this is the main reason why you should attend the AIWW Conference on 4 and 5 November in Amsterdam.

-Presently, society, and in particular cities are confronted with a number of increasingly unmanageable crises, from the triple threat of climate change, water scarcity and environmental degradation to the deterioration of water supply and sanitation networks which will soon require radical retrofitting and/or complete replacement.
-Our demands on the biosphere are growing at such exponential pace we have disrupted the dynamic equilibrium of the compound most integral to life.
-This is most apparent in the countries of the Global South, where billions living in slums still lack easy access to clean water.
+“At present, society, and in particular cities, is confronted with a number of increasingly unmanageable crises, from the triple threat of climate change, water scarcity and environmental degradation to the deterioration of water supply and sanitation networks which will soon require radical retrofitting and/or complete replacement.”
+Our demands on the biosphere are growing at such an exponential pace that we have disrupted the dynamic equilibrium of the compound most integral to life.
+This is most apparent in the countries of the Global South, where billions living in slums still lack easy access to clean water.”